Nematostriction in frustrated two-dimensional Heisenberg models: Results

-Note that in contrast to the square lattice, it is not necessary to add next-nearest neighbor springs to ensure stability of the triangular lattice .
-The elastic modes, $\epsilon_{1}$, $\epsilon_{2}$, and $\epsilon_{3}$, are defined as for the square lattice, but now with corresponding stiffnesses $\mu_1=3\alpha/4$, $\mu_2=3\alpha/8$ and $\mu_1=3\alpha/2$.
-The corresponding magnetoelastic couplings now read
+Note that in contrast to the square lattice, it is not necessary to add next-nearest neighbor springs to ensure stability of the triangular lattice.
+The elastic modes have, for the undeformed lattice, stiffnesses $\mu_1=3\alpha/4$, $\mu_2=3\alpha/8$ and $\mu_1=3\alpha/2$ with corresponding Fourier-transformed magnetoelastic couplings

-assuming that only the nearest neighbor exchange coupling depends on distance.
+where we have assumed that only the nearest neighbor exchange coupling depends on distance.

 For the triangular lattice, already for the system with zero magnetoelastic couplings we find a discontinuous phase transition at $T_c \simeq 0.1905$, with a discontinuity which approaches $\Delta S/N=-0.022$ in the infinite size limit.
 We find that the first order nature of the phase transition persists also at finite values of $\tilde{g}_1$ with only minute changes in $\Delta S/N$.